jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Earl Johnson receives a letter "Most gracious Sovereign.
 Call the Banners.
 We shall rally at Nottingham.
 Your Majesty's most humble and obedient servant, Prince Rupert."

 I look up at the painting of my father.
 Painted by the greatest artists in Europe.
-The middling sort count coin.
+The middling sort count coin and ledgers.
 I count centuries.
 Art.
 Glory.
 Stories high, finer than anything in Rome.
 My father, King James, ascends into Heaven, gold and silver lines showing the justice of our Divine Right.

-I speak to him.
-He is easier to reach than any living man in this palace—easier than the city outside, which is busy becoming something that seemingly cares not for a king.

 I will return, father.
 I will do our house justice.
 I will save the realm.
-I will save the people.
+I will save our people.

 I am their king.

 --

 The king raises his standard at Nottingham.
 Lords ride to him and their tenant farmers follow.
 The merchants and craftsmen of the south build their army.
-Not lordship, bloodline, and obligation.
-But independence, merit, and even elections.
+Same food, equipment, weapons.
+One side organize by lordship, bloodline, and obligation.
+The other through independence, merit, and even elections.

 Battles take place at Edgehill, Marston Moor, Naseby, and more.

 Sixty major engagements.
 84,000 soldiers dead.
 Many more wounded.
 Three years of fields untilled.
 Homes abandoned.
 Roads unrepaired.
 Villages burned for sheltering the wrong army.
-One in ten Englishmen dead before it ends.
+One in ten Britains dead before it ends.

 Charles in prison.

 Secretly raises a new army.
 Now Scottish lords call their tenants from the field.
 Farmers follow.
 Ploughs left in furrows.
 Fields go to weed.
-Granaries empty.
+Granaries dwindle.
 An old realm answering for a king the new country is done with.

 The Scottish army marches south.